MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/update-firmware.md

 Updating the firmware for drives has historically been a cumbersome task with a potential for downtime, which is why we're making improvements to Storage Spaces and Windows Server 2016.
 You can use this new functionality to update the firmware of in-production drives if there's a critically important drive firmware advisory from your hardware vendor or OEM, and your hardware supports this.
 However, if you’re going to update the firmware of a production drive, make sure to read our tips on how to minimize the risk while using this powerful new functionality.

-The long-term goal is to provide a simple way to update drive firmware without downtime when using Storage Spaces.
+The was to provide a simple way to update drive firmware without downtime when using Storage Spaces Direct.

   > [!Warning]
   > Firmware updates are a potentially risky maintenance operation and you should only apply them after thorough testing of the new firmware image.
 It is possible that new firmware on unsupported hardware could negatively affect reliability and stability, or even cause data loss.
 Administrators should read the release notes a given update comes with to determine its impact and applicability.

 ## First steps

-To ensure common device behavior, we began by defining new and currently optional Hardware Lab Kit (HLK) requirements for SAS, SATA, and NVMe devices.
+To ensure common device behavior, we began by defining new and - for Windows Server 2016 - optional Hardware Lab Kit (HLK) requirements for SAS, SATA, and NVMe devices.
 These requirements outline which commands a SATA, SAS, or NVMe device must support to be firmware-updatable using these new, Windows-native PowerShell cmdlets.
 To support these requirements, there is a new HLK test to verify if vendor products support the right commands and get them implemented in future revisions.
 Here are links to the various requirements:

 -   SATA: <https://msdn.microsoft.com/en-us/library/windows/hardware/dn932747(v=vs.85).aspx>
     -   Section \[If Implemented\] Firmware Download & Activate

 -   SAS: <https://msdn.microsoft.com/en-us/library/windows/hardware/dn932746(v=vs.85).aspx>
     -   Section: \[If Implemented\] Firmware Download & Activate

 -   NVMe: <https://msdn.microsoft.com/en-us/library/windows/hardware/dn932708(v=vs.85).aspx>
     -   Sections: 5.7 and 5.8

 ## PowerShell cmdlets